 One enormous advantage of social media is that it changes rapidly corresponding to trends, human behavior, and new technologies.
 Because of this, the social landscape adjusts rapidly to accommodate these changes.
 The advantages of these changes are they create opportunities you can profit.

 In most cases, customers want to be the first to experience the technological changes in the form of asking for a service not yet provided through social media.
 Or make you identify an underutilized sector in the market your organization may service.
 Recognizing these trends can help you take the lead of these opportunities as they happen.
 Use them to expand and build your brand.

 Unlike before, where brands used social media for promotional activities, today, social media encompasses a lot and influence many divisions in an organization.
-Brands today use social media for customer service, lead generations, and sales.
+Brands today use social media for customer care, lead generations, and sales.
 Through content marketing on social media, brands can attract leads with targeted ads and promoted tweets.
 Additionally, by performing social media competitor analysis, brands can search for competitors dissatisfied customers and reach them with their services or solutions to their troubles.
 If your product changes the consumer mindset, they may switch to your brand leading to a sale for you and loss for the competitor.